 (c) upon being removed from office by the Minister by written notice; or

+(ca) if the member was a participant at the time of appointment — at the beginning of the financial year for which the member opts out of the Scheme under regulation 17(1); or

 (d) upon death.

 (6) Subject to subregulation (7), a member of the Industry Management Committee whose term of office expires may, if qualified for appointment under subregulation (2) or (3), be immediately reappointed.